Veams/generator-veams/README.md

 ## Developer Documentation
 PG provides a way to document your assemble modules via markdown and a separate docs folder.
-Just use the custom installation route and check:
+Just use the custom installation route and check `Create Developer Documentation`.
-* _Create Developer Documentation_

 For further informations and instructions see:
 * [assemble-documentation-example](https://github.com/Sebastian-Fitzner/assemble-documentation-example)